 Access comprehensive financial analyses and make smarter investments - get the Manual of Investments on Amazon!

+The 10-Q report provides a comprehensive overview of Netflix's financial performance, highlighting revenue growth across its key regions and the factors contributing to changes in expenses and income.
 The market has reacted to these announcements by moving the company's shares 1.2% to a price of $973.03.
 For the full picture, make sure to review Netflix's 10-Q report.

 The above analysis is intended for educational purposes only and was performed on the basis of publicly available data.
 It is not to be construed as a recommendation to buy or sell any security.
 Any buy, sell, or other recommendations mentioned in the article are direct quotations of consensus recommendations from the analysts covering the stock, and do not represent the opinions of Market Inference or its writers.
 Past performance, accounting data, and inferences about market position and corporate valuation are not reliable indicators of future price movements.
 Market Inference does not provide financial advice.
 Investors should conduct their own review and analysis of any company of interest before making an investment decision.